BTK journal entry released by Oklahoma sheriff’s office

 WICHITA, Kan.
 (KSNW) — The Osage County Sheriff’s Office in Oklahoma has released a journal entry from Dennis Rader — more known as the serial killer BTK.

-The journal entry, deputies say, alludes to the killer being out of the Wichita, Kansas, area when Cynthia Kinney of Pawhuska, Oklahoma, was reported missing in 1976.
+The journal entry, deputies say, alludes to the killer being out of the Wichita area when Cynthia Kinney of Pawhuska, Oklahoma, was reported missing in 1976.

 The journal entry is titled “PJ-Bad Wash Day.”
 In part, Rader says he had “problems getting in or to much noise factor” of a house and would watch a nearby laundromat for a possible victim.